parthik8s/eguide/README.md

 # eguide
-Enterprise guide to implementing Kubernetes platform and workload hosting approaches using Google Kubernetes Engine as reference
+Enterprise quick guide to implementing Kubernetes platform and hosting container workloads using Google cloud and Kubernetes Engine as reference.

 # motivation
-Enterprise guide to implementing Kubernetes platform and workload hosting approaches using Google Kubernetes Engine as reference.

-Aims to promote Kubernetes adoption.
+Considered it as Enterprise focused developer advocacy for GKE.
+This guide aims to promote and increase Kubernetes adoption and best practices within large enterprises.

 # focus
-Enterprise focused developer advocacy for Kubernetes adoption.
+This guide primary focus includes the following:
+.
+Day 1 configurations of GKE
+.
+Day 2 configurations of GKE

+As secondary focus includes
+.
+Continuous Build, Continuous Deployment
+.
+Tools & ecosystem
+.
+Rapid application design & development

-This is not a how to guide.
+Note: This guide is not meant to be operational guide.

 # coverage
-Enterprise reference guide focused on Google Kubernetes Engine and GKE related workload hosting practices.
+Day 1 aspects:

+Day 2 aspects:

 # tools used
 Enterprise reference guide focused on Google Kubernetes Engine and GKE related workload hosting practices.